teooliver/api-mock-gen/README.md

 # Api Mock Gen

-An API to make it easier to start frontend projects for learning new frontend tech.
+An API to simplify starting frontend projects and learning new tech.

+Generate mock data sets to jump-start frontend projects.